alan-turing-institute/arc-selective-forgetting/scripts/README.md

 Must contain the following arguments:

-- **model_id:** Model ID as on HuggingFace
+- **model_id:** Model ID as on HuggingFace (or a path to a local base model)
 - **model_kwargs:** Kwargs passed to `AutoModelForCausalLM.from_pretrained()`, see <https://huggingface.co/docs/transformers/model_doc/auto#transformers.AutoModelForCausalLM.from_pretrained>
 - **add_padding_token:** Boolean determining whether to add a padding token IF one does not already exist in the tokenizer.
+- **qa_formatter_kwargs:** Templates to format question-answer pairs:
+  - **question_template:** Must contain `{question}`, which will be replaced with the question string.
+Can also contain a system prompt before the question, for example.
+  - **answer_template:** Must contain `{answer}`, which will be replaced with the answer string.
+Can also contain end of text tags or other special tokens required by the model.

 ### Hyperparameter Configs

-Must contain the following arguments:
+Contain the following arguments:

 - **trainer_kwargs:** Arguments passed to `TrainingArguments`.
 See <https://huggingface.co/docs/transformers/en/main_classes/trainer#transformers.TrainingArguments>
+- [Optional] **peft_kwargs:** Keyword arguments passed to `LoraConfig` if using parameter-efficient fine-tuning See <https://huggingface.co/docs/peft/en/package_reference/lora>
-- **early_stopping_kwargs:** Early stopping kwargs.
+- [Optional] **early_stopping_kwargs:** Early stopping kwargs.
 Optional.
 If provided, early stopping will be used.
-Should contain kwags for `EarlyStoppingCallback`.
+Should contain kwargs for `EarlyStoppingCallback`.
 See <https://huggingface.co/docs/transformers/en/main_classes/callback#transformers.EarlyStoppingCallback>